Police: Theriault shattered glass, confronted neighbors of girlfriend, mom

 Authorities said police needed two hours, a police dog and a drone to flush him out of a wooded area.

 Police filed arrest affidavits ahead of his arraignment.
-In one, they quote his mother, Darlene Theriault-Tsiorbas, identifying video footage of the burglar to her next door house.
+In one, they quote his mother, Darlene Theriault-Tsiorbas, identifying video footage of the burglar to the house next door.

 “I know exactly who that is.
 This is my son,” she said.